jpschroeder/dotfiles/xps15/README.md

 This is how to set kernel parameters for my xps-15 laptop.
 These settings aren't meant to be restored using stow.

-These 2 parameters are the important ones:
+These parameters are the important ones:

 `pcie_aspm=off`: Without this, there are errors spamming the logs constantly

 `xhci_hcd.quirks=0x80`: Without this, suspend/resume doesn't work correctly with my docking station

 `systemd.tpm2_wait=false`: The system has an issue reading the tpm device.
 Without this, it will delay startup waiting for it.

+`i915.enable_psr=0`: The Intel Integrated Graphics driver is failing to communicate with the display's "Active Control Technology." `i915 *ERROR* Failed to get ACT`

 You can verify these parameters after boot using:
 ```sh